By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 576|Page: 1|3 min read

-Crossing the Hellespont proved to be troublesome to Xerxes and his army.
-They tried to cross the Hellespont with a bridge of boats, but the sea became rough and the bridge broke apart.
-When King Xerxes heard of this, he was furious, and gave orders that the sea should receive 300 lashes with whips.
-The sea did calm down and the second attempt to build a bridge was successful.
+Crossing the Hellespont proved to be troublesome for Xerxes and his army.
+They initially attempted to cross the Hellespont with a bridge of boats, but the sea became rough, and the bridge broke apart.
+When King Xerxes heard of this, he was furious and ordered that the sea should receive 300 lashes with whips.
+Surprisingly, the sea did calm down, and the second attempt to build a bridge was successful.
+This incident highlights the challenges of logistics and nature that ancient armies had to face (Herodotus, 440 BC).

-All seemed favorable for the Greeks, until a Greek traitor by the name of Ephialtes told Xerxes of an alternate route around the pass.
-This route, known to Leonidas, was only guarded by 1000 volunteering Phocaeans.
-The Greeks heard about the betrayal and about the Persian army that would soon surround them from the back.
-They decided to retreat, but Leonidas would stay with 300 other Spartans to hold the pass long enough to make an organized retreat.
-The last battle at Thermopylae ended with every last Spartan fighting until they were killed.
-The distraction gave enough time for the rest of the Greek army to retreat into southern Greece.
+All seemed favorable for the Greeks until a Greek traitor named Ephialtes revealed to Xerxes an alternate route around the pass.
+This route, known to Leonidas, was only guarded by 1,000 volunteering Phocaeans.
+The Greeks learned of the betrayal and the impending Persian maneuver to surround them.
+Faced with this dire situation, they decided to retreat, but Leonidas stayed with 300 Spartans to hold the pass long enough to organize an orderly retreat.
+The last stand at Thermopylae ended with every Spartan fighting until they were killed.
+This sacrifice provided enough time for the rest of the Greek army to retreat into southern Greece (Bradford, 1980).

-As a memorial to the 300 Spartans that stayed to fight, 3 inscriptions were set up.
-The first one, in honor of all, read:
+As a memorial to the 300 Spartans who remained to fight, three inscriptions were set up.
+The first, in honor of all, read:

 The third inscription was from a seer of Leonidas: